utkarshsethi/Water-Auto/README.md

 # Water Auto
- NodeMCU build to enable controll watering my plants over internet or with timer. for vacation and general laziness
+ NodeMCU build to enable control of watering my plants over internet or with timer, for vacation and general laziness